jasonola/datascience/README.md

 ### [R script](https://github.com/jasonola/datascience/tree/master/R_script)

-This is a work I had to do to pass a class at UNI using R. In this project I code a statistical test from scratch, do a linear regression, plot a residue diagram, some cartography exercise too and all plots are saved in pdf form.
+This is a project I did as part of an examination for a statistic class (Méthodes Quantitatives IV) at Université de Lausanne using R. In this project I code a statistical test from scratch, do a linear regression, plot a residue diagram, some cartography exercise too and all plots are saved in pdf form.
 I used the data I worked with and tweeked in [another project](https://github.com/jasonola/datascience/tree/master/spss) using SPSS.
 More details are written in comments in the script file (in french though).

 ### [R Shiny](https://github.com/jasonola/datascience/tree/master/R_shiny)